The weather outside is frightful, and so are the thugs trying to toss me off a snowy cliff…

 Humans.
 They’re either gloriously happy or dismally miserable.

 Flint, Concrete Angels’ Security

 With the holidays just around the corner, I’ve been looking for a quiet place to collect my thoughts.
-But that’s when Earl Creighton’s thugs try to throw a woman off my local cliff.
+But that’s when Earl Creighton’s goons try to throw a woman off my local cliff.
 I normally don’t get involved with human troubles, but something about this woman captivates me beyond reason.
-I know I can’t walk away until Creighton is dealt with and his connection to the shadow group, Backlog, is severed.
-Rochelle is a temptation I must resist.
-How hard can it be?
-I’m a gargoyle.
-Made of stone, especially my heart.
-Not even an earth witch can penetrate its solid shell.
-Right?
+We share a one-night stand and I know she’s meant to be mine.
+But Rochelle is no one’s property and she might not sign Loki’s contract.
+If she refuses, I’ll have to let her go and that will crack the foundation of my soul.
+No pressure, right?

 “You been writing about shit you shouldn’t, little girl.
 The boss-man doesn’t like witches and says we can do what we want with you, especially if you come back dead.”
-The guy holding the woman around the throat squeezed as he shook her.
+The guy holding me around the throat squeezed and shook me like a dog.

 “Think she’ll turns us into toads if we let her talk?
 Good thing we gagged her.
 Right, boys?”

 I protested around the gag before everyone froze when an explosion of glass punctuated their laughter.
 Everyone turned, at least I thought they did, and the guy released me.
 I took a deep breath and tried to scramble away, but I didn’t know which direction to go.
 Were we close to the cliff they’d been talking about?
 I tried to still my racing heart and listened to figure out where everyone was until Drakkar Boy growled.

 “Who the fuck are you?”